 Rolling down the window reduces gas mileage because it increases wind resistance or drag.
 Your car's drag is the amount of resistance it has to the air moving across it as you drive.
 Cars that are sleek and low to the ground, (like sports cars or electric vehicles) have comparatively less drag, which contributes to better gas mileage.
 Large, tall cars and trucks with boxy shapes have much more drag, contributing to relatively low gas mileage.

 Driving with the windows down does increase the drag of a vehicle, but this is relative to the car's design and is affected by the car's speed.
 Simply put, a large, tall SUV pushes a lot of air while it is moving.
 Open windows on this vehicle may add relatively little to the significant overall drag.
 By contrast, a low, sleek roadster is designed for much less drag, and opening the windows can increase the overall drag in greater proportion.

-Speed is another factor, as drag from open windows increases with higher speed.
+Speed is another factor, as the drag from open windows increases with higher speed.
 This is true of any car, and opening your windows uses more gas at highway speeds than it does when driving around town.